 Yellow Card Offenses

 During a game, no player wants to be shown a yellow card.
-So knowing what the offenses are that would lead to being shown a yellow card is necessary if a player is to avoid them.
+So, knowing what offenses would lead to being shown a yellow card is necessary if a player is to avoid them.

 So, let’s have a look at the list.

-There are 6 yellow card offenses that a player, a substitute or substituted player can commit.
+There are 6 yellow card offenses that a player, a substitute, or a substituted player can commit.
 They are: